 The day you leave the U.S. and the day you return are counted as days of physical presence within the U.S. for citizenship purposes.

 What if you're stranded outside the U.S., and the total days of your absence are about to add up to have of your required physical presence time?
-One possibility is to quickly submit your naturalization application from abroad, so as to lock in your time as of when your application is received.
+One possibility is to quickly submit your naturalization application from abroad, so as to lock in your time as of the date your application is received by USCIS.

-When you apply for citizenship, you must have lived in your state or in the USCIS service district where you apply for at least three months.
-If you've been permanently living outside the United States, you can't immediately apply for citizenship when you move back.
+When you apply for naturalized U.S. citizenship, you must have lived in your state or in the USCIS service district where you apply for at least three months beforehand.
+If, for example, you've been living outside the United States, you can't immediately apply for U.S. citizenship when you move back.

-You need to decide where you want your citizenship interview and oath ceremony to take place, and live in that state or USCIS service district for at least three months.
+You need to decide where you want your U.S. citizenship interview and oath ceremony to take place, and live in that state or USCIS service district for at least three months before submitting your Form N-400.
 If you move later, you can ask that your interview location be changed.